Timetable for Comprehensive Exams, Fall 2019

 When the opportunity is offered, students should choose paper and test topics that allow them to bring experience from one course into another.
 They should examine the sample test copy after each term's work and note the new materials and ideas that they can now use in completing the test questions.

 For students who have been doing good work in their courses and who have worked seriously on their writing skills, the Comprehensive Examinations should not be a source of worry.
 Still, students should make both long range and short range preparations.

-Soon after deciding to major in Literature, students should ask the department secretary for a copy of one or two previous exams and study the entire test.
+Soon after deciding to major in English, students should ask the department assistant for a copy of one or two previous exams and study the entire test.
 They should try to understand the scope of the questions and how the test is designed to discover both knowledge (specific and general) and skills in organizing and interrelating.
 In all classes, they should note the ways the instructor is often preparing them not only for the work immediately at hand but also for interrelation with other works, other genres, and other periods.
 Students should ask questions that will touch upon themes that come up in several classes, appear in different periods, and which are expressed in fiction, poetry, and drama.
 As E. M. Forster wrote, "[O]nly connect."
 The ability to see relationships and distinctions is one of the highest functions of human intelligence.

 Short Range Preparation